scriptex/Notabene/README.md

 The application allows you to login with email or with facebook/twitter/github.

 Then you can add notes, todos and reminders.

+Reminders trigger push notifications and can be set to repeat in different periods.

 ## LICENSE